Richmond.gov.uk

 If you wish to stand as a political party representative, you must contact and join the local political party in good time ahead of the election.
 They will be able to advise you on their councillor selection criteria.

 If you do not wish to represent a political party, you may stand as an Independent candidate.
-Read the Electoral Commission's guide for Independent candidates, and contact the Electoral Services Office on 020 8891 7196 or electoral.services@richmond.gov.uk for more information.
+Contact the Electoral Services Office on 020 8891 7196 or electoral.services@richmond.gov.uk for more information.

 Contact